Please feel free to call us on (415) 457-4633 if you have additional questions.

 A: Marin Villages is the “umbrella” 501(c)(3) nonprofit organization.
 Marin Villages has a small administrative staff that supports our local villages.
 Members call the office when they need for a particular service or form of assistance and we match them with a volunteer.

 Local villages are branches of Marin Villages.
 They are not separately incorporated.
 These geographically based villages run entirely by volunteers, help members stay engaged and active by focusing on presenting a variety of programs and activities tailored to their members’ interests.
-Our programs range from coffees and happy-hours to educational talks and cultural outings, to hiking and games, although during COVID villages are primarily offering events on Zoom.
+Our programs range from coffees and happy-hours to educational talks and cultural outings, to hiking and games.
 Our events and gatherings offer the opportunity to meet new friends and help prevent the isolation which often accompanies aging.
 Local village volunteers also assist members with what we call direct services, including errands, transportation, handyman services, tech support, pet care, companionship calls, and other services that help with members’ daily needs.

 Q: How many local Villages are there?
 Is one near me?